RHIT-CSSE/csse220/Homework/ImplementingDesign1/readme.md

 ## Rubric:

-A Pass for this assignment requires each of the following:
+- To earn a 100% for the assignment you must do the following 4 tasks:

-1. The output from your program closely matches that shown in **Sample Output** (below).
+1. (60% of grade) The output from your program closely matches that shown in **Sample Output** (below).
-<br>This means your implementation has to allow creation of questions and quizzes, updating of quizzes, and displaying
+<br>This means your implementation has to allow creation of questions and quizzes, updating of quizzes, and displaying of quizzes
-2. Javadoc comments for *Question.java* and *Quiz.java* - use [BankAccount.java](src/javadocExample/BankAccount.java) for guidance with the class-level Javadoc and Javadocs for methods
+2. (15% of grade) Javadoc comments for *Question.java* and *Quiz.java* - use [BankAccount.java](src/javadocExample/BankAccount.java) for guidance with the class-level Javadoc and Javadocs for methods
-3. A UML diagram that resembles your implementation, we recommend using [PlantUML](http://plantuml.com/plantuml)
+3. (15% of grade) A UML diagram that resembles your implementation, we recommend using [PlantUML](http://plantuml.com/plantuml)
-4. Answers provided to the reflection questions
+4. (10% of grade) Answers provided to the reflection questions found in *reflectionQuestions.txt*

 ## Sample Output: